markeahogan/trainingrecord/books.md

 A bit old (2014) but very interesting to see someone using the equivalent of ES2015 classes using IIFEs amd closures, the resulting code looks very similar (she also implemented a mini JQuery).
 It was interesting and sometimes frustrating to watch but I learnt a decent chunk from it and would recommend it for now, though I'd keep an eye out for a newer equivalent.

 *7 thumbs up*

+# Reintroduction to Javascript

+As you'd expect its an extended article that covers the language from absolute basics up to the harder to grasp concepts that relate to using the basics.

+Much is covered in previous books and in far greater detail but this one especially helped me understand how the _new_ keyword works, I was able to write my own version of _new_ and the article gives an alternative implementation of _new_ as well.

+It was well worth reading just for _new_

+*8 thumbs up*